A Perilous Journey: Economics students witness the challenges of migration in Mexico

 Students experience life, culture in Mexico City Pilgrimage

-Students explored the National Museum of Anthropology.
+10:00 AM Students explored the National Museum of Anthropology.
 It's the largest and most visited museum in Mexico.
-It contains significant archaeological and anthropological artifacts from Mexico's pre-Columbian heritage, such as the Stone of the Sun and the Aztec Xochipilli statue.…
+It contains significant archaeological and anthropological artifacts from…

 A stellar partnership